orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

 * If a package contains an uncommon license or legal changes that introduce a new phrase or clause, it should be documented as a comment near the LICENSE variable.
-* Live ebuilds should have fallback-commit support to reduce gh issue spam and to improve reproducibility for projects without version tags.
+* Live ebuilds should have fallback-commit support to reduce GH issue spam and to improve reproducibility for projects without version tags.
+* Using sed patches is strongly discouraged.
+Use patch files instead.

 # Ebuild organization